Kharacternyk/dotcommon/README.rst

 dotcommon is a crawler that is built to answer questions *What are the most popular Bash aliases?*,
 *What are the most popular Vundle plugins for Vim?*, etc.
-It crawls 2000 of top results of GitHub search.
+It searches GitHub for configs and counts such things.

 .. contents:: Here are top-tens of various things: